sailfish-team/sailfish/doc/installation.rst

 Mac OS X installation instructions (Mac Ports)
 ----------------------------------------------

-The easiest way to install all the Sailfish prerequisites on Mac OS X is to use the Mac Ports project and the PyOpenCL backend in Sailfish.
+The easiest way to install all the Sailfish prerequisites on Mac OS X is to use the MacPorts project and the PyOpenCL backend in Sailfish.
 Follow the instructions at http://www.macports.org/, and then run::

-  port install py-sympy py-pyopencl py-game py-mako py-scipy
+  port install py-sympy py-pyopencl py-game py-mako py-scipy py-zmq

 To run the Sailfish examples, remember to use the correct Python interpreter (i.e. the one installed via MacPorts).
 For instance:

-  python2.7 ./ldc_2d.py --mode=visualization --vis=pygame --scr_depth=24
+  python2.7 ./ldc_2d.py --mode=visualization --visualize=pygame --scr_depth=24

 Note that for the pygame visualization, you may need to specify the --scr_depth option.